Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Lkases6Rok0.md

 ### Transcript

-> no cyber truck in space you mean cyber wagon maybe if you if you i mean i've said it shoot off into space
+> no cyber truck in space you mean cyber wagon maybe if you if you I mean I've said it shoot off into space